trueknightwhosayni/neewom/README.md

 ```

 It will use binding with eval under the hood, this is why this things works.

+## Custom field inputs

+You can push new value into the `Neewom::AbstractField::SUPPORTED_FIELDS` array and then update your view to support new field

 ## Storing forms in the database.